rajaraodv/redispubsub/README.md

+# Note

+This project if forked from https://github.com/rajaraodv/redispubsub, and update express to version 4.12, socket.io to 1.3.5 You can start app by type ```DEBUG=redispubsub node bin/www```

-# Scaling real-time apps on Cloud Foundry (using Redis)
+# Scaling real-time apps (using Redis)